adjust/rport/README.md

 One of our product's database model has data partitioned over several thousand of PostgreSQL tables.
-All tables have the same schema so often we want to do analytics on data from many these tables.
+All tables have the same schema so often we want to do analytics on data from many of these tables.
 See the example data model below where each app's data is stored on its own table.

 ```SQL
 create table app_1 (id int, title text, created_at date, installs int,...);